tars/tars/docs/en/svg-processing.md

 != jadeHelpers.Icon.call(locals, {iconName: '%iconName%', className: '%customClass%'})
 ```

 You can set two properites: iconname (%iconName%), which you'd like to include (without extension) and classname for that icon (%customClass%).
 TARS generate class automatically by using template icon__%iconName% in case you have not passed it to helper.
-You can use that helper in pages and modules too.
+You can use that helper in pages and components too.
 That helper will generate HTML like:
 ```html
 <svg class="chrome" width="32px" height="32px">
     <use xlink:href="#chrome"></use>